-There's a catalog of closeups throughout, and I added way more than I probably should have to the full gallery.
+There's a catalog of incredible close-ups throughout, and I added way more than I probably should have to the full gallery.

-We learn that Lily tested Harvey all those years ago, and it didn’t go well.
+We learn that Lily tested Harvey all those years ago, which did not go well.
 They start the process of kissing and making up.

 All a deft move to borrow his hat and produce what I consider one of the most iconic images of Marlene Dietrich.

 Sadly, all stupendously great things come to an end.
-Someone needs to rediscover this “vertical collar” technology stat!
+Someone needs to rediscover this “vertical collar” technology!